Firefly (TV series): Media franchise

 The popularity of the short-lived series served as the launching point for a media franchise within the Firefly universe, including the feature film Serenity, which addresses many plot points left unresolved by the series' cancellation.

 Additionally, there are two comic-book mini-series, Serenity: Those Left Behind (3 issues, 104 pages, 2006), Serenity: Better Days (3 issues, 80 pages, 2008) and a one-shot hardcover Serenity: The Shepherd's Tale (56 pages, 2010), along with the one-shots Serenity: Downtime and The Other Half and Serenity: Float Out in which Whedon explored plot strands he had intended to explore further in the series.
 The comics are set, in plot terms, between the end of the TV series and the opening of the feature film.
 The two mini-series were later published in collected form as hardcover and paperback graphic novels.
 A six-issue series titled Serenity: Leaves on the Wind began in January 2014 and the series takes place after the events of the film.
 A six-issue series titled Serenity: No Power in the 'Verse began in October 2016 and the series is set about 1.5 years after Leaves on the Wind.
 In July 2018, Boom!
 Studios announced that they had acquired the comic book and graphic novel publishing license to Firefly with plans to release new monthly comic book series, limited series, original graphic novels, and more.

 In July 2014, the release of the video game Firefly Online was announced that planned to have the cast reprise their roles.
 Although never officially cancelled, there have been no updates about the game's release since March 2016.

 In January 2018, Titan Books announced that they would begin publishing original canon Firefly novels.
 Nine books have so far been released.

 In January 2020, Fox's entertainment president Michael Thorn said that a revival series had been considered, but decided that since The Orville was on the air it would not make sense for the network to have two space franchises at the same time.

+Animated series

+On March 15, 2026, Nathan Fillion confirmed that an animated series was in development with animation by ShadowMachine, with himself, Tudyk, Torres, Staite, Baccarin, Maher, Glau, and Baldwin all expected to reprise their roles for the series.
+Marc Guggenheim and Tara Butters are attached as showrunners and have a completed script.
+While series creator Joss Whedon is not actively involved with the animated series, Fillion also confirmed that Whedon had given his blessing to the project.